TheDavo/odin-rock-paper-scissors/README.md

 These are wishlists that I would like to add as I learn more about JavaScript and DOM manipulation

-[] Confetti animation when user wins

-[] Sad animation when user loses

 [] Animation on each button click showing the output of the round in a clash of texts across the window

 [] A simple table with game history, the `gameHistory` array shall be used to make the table